plausible/docs/docs/webflow-integration.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Here's how to add Plausible Analytics to your Webflow site and set up tracking of custom events such as button clicks and form submissions.
+Here's how to add Plausible Analytics to your Webflow site and set up the tracking of custom events such as button clicks and form submissions.

 ## How to add Plausible to your Webflow website